Introduction

 Achievement and the Improvement of Learning, Review of Existing Literature

 This work will use the term achievement as one of the primary metrics for understanding various teaching modes’ effectiveness.
-Therefore, it might be necessary to provide further context into how the word is used in this context and the implications it carries for the educational sphere.
-The dictionary defines achievement as something being done successfully, mainly using one’s skills or efforts (“Achievement noun – Definition, pictures, pronunciation and usage notes,” 2021).
+As a result, further context regarding the word’s usage in this context and its consequences for the educational field may be required.
+The dictionary defines achievement as something being done successfully, mainly using one’s skills or efforts (âAchievement noun – Definition, pictures, pronunciation and usage notes,â 2021).
 However, it is necessary to expand this definition further to match the criteria set by the topic of the discussion.
 In academic circles, it is a measure that helps determine how successfully an individual can meet their long and short-term educational goals (Novo and Calixto, 2009).
 The student or the institution can either set the goals in question.
 Generally, academic achievement and success levels are essential metrics to consider in education discussions and can be an effective way to discuss the effectiveness of educational programs.
 Therefore, consideration for achievement as a measurement of students’ ability to fulfil the expectations of the education system and their academic aspirations becomes the fundamental definition of the term.

 Learning Spaces and the Outdoors